nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** User selects `Person` in `Appointment` through the name field in `Person`
     * Pros: The user will have greater confidence that they are adding the correct person.
     * Cons: Longer command lines, especially if multiple `Person` added to the same `Appointment`.
 One spelling mistake in the name will cause an error.
 There the possibility that there are multiple `Person` with the same name.

+### Filter & Sort Feature

+#### Implementation

+##### Filtering
+The feature allows users to filter using `findApp` .
+The input of the command will be passed down through the parser into the findAppCommand as a `DescriptionContainsKeywordsPredicate`, where on execution, this predicate is passed into the initialized `ModelManager` filters the list of Appointments by setting this predicate in a FilteredList of Appointments, updating it to be displayed by the UI.

+##### Sorting
+The feature allows sort using one of two metrics, time of appointment or description, and return to the original list.
+Using `listApp Time` or `listApp Description` will sort the list, and `listApp` will return the list of appointments to its original display.
+This is also done through the `ModelManager`.
+The parser will first determine what type of `listApp` is being input by the user, before passing it into `listAppCommand`.
+On execution, `listAppComand` will call `ModelManager` functions to sort the list according to input and update the displayed list to be displayed by the UI

 ### Delete feature